deanna-stover/coursesCNU/2022/idst270fall2022.md

 ## Learning Objectives

-* Recognize and discuss Digital Humanities and its importance to cultural heritage and storytelling (i.e gain a basic understanding of DH and Critical Making)
+* Recognize and discuss Digital Humanities and its importance to cultural heritage and storytelling
 * Design digital and analog artificats that incorporate critical thinking and research
 * Improve ability to communicate effectively using digital media
 * Develop and demonstrate comfort and adaptability with computers and technology